Wise Online - View Week

 FORMAL PRACTICE- Staying Present to the Unpleasant

 Between now and next week, practice Staying Present to the Unpleasant.
-This recording helps you to accept and develop the resilience to feel the emotion in real time.
+This recording helps you to ‘decompress’ and process difficulties.
+With regular practice this helps us to cultivate the ability and resilience to tolerate uncomfortable emotions that arise.

 Remember, our feelings are called feelings because they are meant to be felt.
-Next time you feel a strong emotion see if you can tune into the sensations in the body that are evoked by that feeling, rather than getting lost in narrative or thought about the trigger.
+Next time you feel a strong emotion see if you can tune into the sensations in the body that are evoked by that feeling, rather than getting lost in narrative or thought about the trigger itself.

 Week 3: Staying Present to the Unpleasant (10 min)